 - The workflow creator builds and saves the workflow, setting up the various workflow steps.

-- At any point thereafter, the workflow starter selects a file, then chooses the workflow around that file.
+- At any point thereafter, the workflow starter selects one or more files, then chooses the workflow around that file.

 - They can see details of the workflow before starting it, to ensure it’s the process they want.